amcrabtree/worm_survival/README.md

 <b>Output</b>
 filename | description
 -------- | -------------
-LT50.csv | CSV contaning the LT50 (time, in days, when 50% of worms are dead) for all test conditions LogRankPvalues.csv | CSV contaning the log rank p-values between each pair of test conditions (a test for significance) cox_plot.jpeg | a plot containing hazard ratios, using the first test condition as the negative control reference survival_plot.jpeg | Kaplan-Meier plot of survivial probability over time FormattedSurvivalData.csv | This is the survival data reformatted so the Kaplan-Meier plot can be produced; fustat=0 if the worm survived the whole study, fustat=1 if the worm died before the end of the study; futime=day when worm died or day when the study ended (if the worm survived the whole time)
+FormattedSurvivalData.csv | This is the survival data reformatted so the Kaplan-Meier plot can be produced; fustat=0 if the worm survived the whole study, fustat=1 if the worm died before the end of the study; futime=day when worm died or day when the study ended (if the worm survived the whole time)
-Rplots.pdf | empty file that needs to be deleted
 <p>&nbsp;</p>

-* Kaplan-Meier Survival Plot
+* Example of a Kaplan-Meier Survival Plot

 <img src="https://github.com/amcrabtree/worm_survival/blob/main/images/survival_plot.jpeg" alt="drawing" width="500"/>

-* Cox Hazard Plot
+* Example of a Cox Hazard Plot

 <img src="https://github.com/amcrabtree/worm_survival/blob/main/images/cox_plot.jpeg" alt="drawing" width="500"/>